 Let's break Lineup down into its parts:

-The dashboard is the first screen that you will see when you log in, and can also be accessed by clicking "Home" in the navigation bar.
+The dashboard is the first screen that you will see when you log in, and can also be accessed by clicking "Home" or the Lineup logo in the navigation bar at the top.

 At the top of the display, you will see two sets of numbers.
 The blue numbers and bars represent the number of people who are currently on active teams.
 The green number and bars represent the number of total active people in your pool.

 Gender and Team History are built in graphs and cannot currently be customized.